 The pressure sensor is a piece of tech that alerts you when you brush too hard.

 When the sensor inside the brush handle detects excess force being applied it does a number of things.

-The pulsations of the brush head are stopped, the motor slows down the number of movements per minute and the LED smart ring is illuminated a red colour to act as a warning.
-If you are using the smartphone app, you will also get a ‘reduce pressure’ warning on screen.
+The pulsations of the brush head are stopped, the motor slows down the number of movements per minute and the LED smart ring is illuminated a red color to act as a warning.
+If you are using the smartphone app, you will also get a ‘reduce pressure’ warning on-screen.

 Once the pressure has been reduced, normal service will resume.